libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 }
 ```

+If the `version` property is empty, Rhize runs the active version of the workflow (if an active version exists).
 ## Start from a message

 The [message start event]({{< relref "/how-to/bpmn/bpmn-elements#message-start-event" >}}) subscribes to a topic on the Rhize broker.